-Measuring and assessing constitutionalism (Indicators and legal studies)
+Measuring and assessing constitutionalism (both indicators and empirical legal studies)

-- Ejima Akiko ejima@meiji.ac.jp - Maartje de Visser mdevisser@smu.edu.sg
+- Akiko Ejima ejima@meiji.ac.jp - Maartje de Visser mdevisser@smu.edu.sg

 Human rights, democracy, and the rule of law have been invoked as mantras and core elements of constitutionalism worldwide, but to what extent do they truly denote the same thing?
 How accurately can their presence be compared across countries?
 How can we measure and assess the degree to which they are realized-or the extent to which they succeed or fail?